Dietetic Internship certificatE

 Accreditation

-The UNCG Dietetic Internship Program (M.S./DI and PBC/DI) is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
+The UNCG Dietetic Internship Program (MS/DI and PBC/DI) is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.

 ACEND Contact Information: